CMS Releases 2025 Quality Payment Program Final Rule: What It Means for MIPS Reporting

 Cost Measure Benchmarking

-CMS is proposing to revise the cost scoring benchmarking methodology starting with the 2024 performance period and 2026 MIPS payment year.
-If finalized, these changes would take effect when the 2024 final scores are released in the summer of 2025.
-The new methodology would set the median cost for a measure at a score based on the performance threshold for that MIPS payment year.
+CMS revised the cost scoring benchmarking methodology starting with the 2024 performance period and 2026 MIPS payment year.
+These changes will take effect when the 2024 final scores are released in the summer of 2025.
+The new methodology sets the median cost for a measure at a score based on the performance threshold for that MIPS payment year.
 For instance, in the 2024 performance period, the median would be set at 7.5, matching the performance threshold.
-Benchmark point ranges would then be determined by calculating standard deviations from this median.
+Benchmark point ranges will then be determined by calculating standard deviations from this median.

 Performance Category Reweighting